 Frequently Asked Questions (FAQ)

-Q1: Do these alignment filters affect the HTML tags in the text?A1: Yes, these filters treat HTML tags as regular characters when calculating text length and filling in spaces.
-If you want HTML tags to be parsed normally by the browser rather than as plain text participating in alignment calculations, it is recommended to usestriptagsFilter removes HTML tags, or use it after aligning filters in the applicationsafeFilter allows the browser to parse the original HTML content.
+Q1: Do these alignment filters affect HTML tags in the text?A1: Yes, these filters treat HTML tags as ordinary characters when calculating text length and filling in spaces.
+If you want HTML tags to be parsed normally by the browser instead of participating in alignment calculation as plain text, it is recommended to use firststriptagsThe filter removes HTML tags or is used after the alignment filter is appliedsafeThe filter allows the browser to parse the original HTML content.

-Q2: How do I change the visual position of text on the page (for example, to center the entire paragraph) without filling spaces?A2: In this case, it is usually not necessary to use template filters to fill in spaces.You should align visually by adjusting the website's CSS style.text-align: center;Style, or use CSS technologies such as Flexbox, Grid layout, etc. to control the alignment of elements.
-Template filters are mainly used for character-level formatting of text strings themselves.
+Q2: If I just want to change the visual position of the text on the page (for example, to center the entire paragraph), and not fill in spaces, what should I do?A2: In this case, it is usually not necessary to use template filters to fill in spaces.You should align visually by adjusting the website's CSS style.For example, add to HTML elements that contain texttext-align: center;Style, or use CSS techniques like Flexbox, Grid layout, etc. to align elements.
+Template filters are mainly used for character-level formatting of text strings.